 Small grant fund

-The fund will close for applications on 8th February 2026 and applicants will find out the panel decisions by 13th February 2026.
+The fund will close for applications on 21st June 2026 and applicants will find out the panel decisions by 26th June 2026.

-This fund is for CAG Somerset member groups who are passionate about reuse, repair, waste reduction, sharing, surplus food, composting, tackling climate change and encouraging sustainable behaviour change within communities.
-CAG Somerset is offering £300 (per group) in funding to support you in making a difference in your local community and develop your groups projects.
+This fund is for CAG Somerset grassroots member groups who are passionate about reuse, repair, waste reduction, sharing, surplus food, composting, tackling climate change and encouraging sustainable behaviour change within communities.
+CAG Somerset is offering £300 (per group) in funding to support you in making a difference in your local community and develop your group’s projects.

 Focus area